 STATUS OF PROJECTS

 Scuttle to Salvage.
 The Scuttle in Photographs will be published in June 2019 by THE ORCADIAN Press, Kirkwall.
+In 200 photographs it tells the story what what happened before, during and after the scuttling of the German fleet.

 The Scapa Flow Naval History Conference was held in Kirkwall on 23-24 November.
 The conference covered a wide range of aspects of not only the Scuttle but the importance of the Flow.